 - MEP Engineer has to provide technical advice to staff designer, supervisor, inspector, and contracting service provider regarding installation and maintenance of MEP System.

 - MEP System has to analyze mechanical, Electrical, and Plumbing engineering problems and formulate solutions.

-- MEP Engineer has to identify problems in design, plan, manage and deliver multiple projects.
+- MEP Engineer has to identify problems in the design, planning, manage and delivering multiple projects.

 - MEP Engineer has to plan, organize the review and evaluate the work of consultants, contractors, and others.
-MEP Engineer has to knowledge of MS Office, AutoCAD, and Construction Project management software.
+MEP Engineer knows MS Office, AutoCAD, and Construction Project management software.

 - MEP Engineer has to prepare and deliver effective oral presentations whenever required.

-- Continually review the contractor’s construction schedule during the progress of the site works with regards to MEP services and report to the Project Director on the same.
+- Continually review the contractor’s construction schedule during the progress of the site works regarding MEP services and report to the Project Director on the same.

 - Manage the day-to-day work of the MEP team.

 - In conjunction with the document controller, ensure that the filing/logging of the MEP documentation is undertaken in line with the project handbook and continually monitor the same.